mar10/wunderbaum/docs/tutorial/tutorial_edit.md

      to enable this.

-  2. In a tree grid, there is also general support for embedded input elements in column cells, like checkboxes, text fileds, etc.<br>
+  2. In a tree grid, there is also general support for embedded input elements in column cells, like checkboxes, text fields, etc.<br>
      Note that *Wunderbaum* does **not** implement fancy input controls though.
      Rather think of it as a framework that makes it easy to use standard or custom HTML controls: <br>